-The England striker admits that the Gunners are playing "brilliantly" at present but is confident that his side can draw on their past triumphs to bridge the gap to the topWayne Rooney believes that Manchester United's extensive experience of beating Arsenal will stand them in good stead for Sunday's clash with the Premier League leaders.
+The England striker admits that the Gunners are playing "brilliantly" at present but is confident that his side can draw on their past triumphs to bridge the gap at the topWayne Rooney believes that Manchester United's extensive experience of beating Arsenal stands them in good stead to overturn the Premier League leaders on Sunday.

-"We're obviously capable of beating Arsenal - we've done it many times in the past," the England international told reporters.
+"We're obviously capable of beating Arsenal - we've done it many times in the past," Rooney told reporters.

 Although Arsene Wenger's side have been in impressive form, having not lost in the league since the opening day, Rooney is hesitant to mark them down as title favourites.

-"We'll have to wait and see where they are in March," the 28-year-old remarked.
+"We'll have to wait and see where they are in March," he remarked.
 "We've seen before that they've been in the top two until February and March and then they've faded off, so it's down to them to try to stay there.

 "They're doing brilliantly at the minute and they're in a great position so it's up to us to catch them.